sopra-fs22-group-33/client/README.md

 - optimizer lpsolve

 ## High-level components
-Component #1: Calendar (src/components/ui/calendar)
+Component #1: Calendar (src/components/ui/calendar/Day.js)
 The application revolves around team calendars, which have entries (called slots) that are associated to users.

 Component #2: Game (src/components/views/Game.js)
 The game is used to resolve conflicts arising from the calendar assignment.
+Users play a multiplayer version of snake and are ranked by the amount of squares they can rack up.

 Component #3: Game Lobby (src/components/views/GameLobby.js)
 The game lobby allows the users to assemble before starting a game session to resolve conflicts.